 Just to reiterate: the big-picture context of income in the U.S. since the 1980s is that the well-to-do are making a lot more money, and at the expense of the middle class, in particular.
 The Pew Research Center summarizes it in this chart.

-Differences in wealth (your assets minus your debts—your net worth) are even more striking than differences in income because wealth includes money and other assets inherited from previous generations.
+Differences in wealth (your assets minus your debts—your net worth1) are even more striking than differences in income because wealth includes money and other assets inherited from previous generations.
 It therefore reflects the past even more than it reflects the present (Conley, 2003).
-Wealth-related assets include, but are not limited to, things that provide a rich, nurturing environment for children: summer camps, music lessons, organized sports, vacations, good connections in one’s social networks, etc. Wealth provides more than money and things; it also provides experiences, perspectives, and opportunities that make all the difference in the world.
+Wealth-related assets include, but are not limited to, things that provide a rich, nurturing environment for children: safe neighborhoods, good schools, summer camps, music lessons, organized sports, vacations, strong social networks, etc. Wealth provides more than money and things; it also provides experiences, perspectives, and opportunities that make all the difference in the world.

 Nearly two decades ago, Sociologists Melvin Oliver and Thomas Shapiro (2006), found that Black families’ average net worth is between 7% and 10% that of White families—not 10% lower, 10% as much.
 That has been true for decades, and it’s still true today.
 Furthermore, the gap has remained quite constant in percentage terms, meaning that as societal wealth grows, the actual dollar value of the discrepancy is increasing.